MFA Factor Sequencing

 Note the following limitations before configuring Factor Sequencing:

 - You can't use Factor Sequencing when you deploy Identity Provider and IWA sign-in flows.
-Users will not be prompted to authenticate with additional factors when signing in to Okta using an external IDP or IWA.
+Users won't be prompted to authenticate with additional factors when signing in to Okta using an external IDP or IWA.

 - Factor Sequencing chains can't be specified for application sign-on policies.

-- A user must be enrolled in the first factor in the factor sequence to be sign in successfully.
-If they have not enrolled in the first factor of the sequence, they will be unable to sign in.
+- A user must be enrolled in the first factor in the factor sequence to be signed in successfully.
+If they haven't enrolled in the first factor of the sequence, they will be unable to sign in.

 - If the sign-on policy has multiple factor chains, the user must be enrolled in the first factor from at least one factor chain.

 Factor Sequencing and Active Directory

-If your org uses Factor Sequencing and delegates authentication to Active Directory, Active Directory account status will not be checked during the sign-in flow unless the password MFA factor is enabled.
+If your org uses Factor Sequencing and delegates authentication to Active Directory (AD), AD account status will not be checked during the sign-in flow unless the Password MFA factor is enabled.

-- In this scenario, a user could be disabled in AD and their status will not be updated until the next import from AD to Okta.
+- In this scenario, a user could be disabled in AD and their status won't be updated until the next import from AD to Okta.

 - In the time frame before the import from AD to Okta occurs, a user disabled in AD could sign in to Okta using a passwordless flow (such as WebAuthn or Okta Verify Push without a password) if a passwordless flow is enabled.

 - To mitigate any issues, import AD manually to inform Okta to disable the user faster than a regularly scheduled import.
 Password expiry state is only checked if a password is used in a factor sequence.

 - In the scenario where a user must change their AD password (for example, AD password expired), the user can still sign in to Okta without a password change using a passwordless flow.

 In this section, verify that at least one MFA factor is required in your MFA enrollment policies.